gavrail/gavrail.github.io/_posts/2020-05-24-setting-up-python.md

 pip freeze > requirements.txt
 ```

-Running this from your activated terminal will write the file to your current directory.
+Running this from your activated terminal will write the file `requirements.txt` to your project directory.

-To install the necessary packages from a `requirements.txt` that someone provided, use:
+To install the necessary packages from a `requirements.txt`, use:

 ```
 pip install -r requirements.txt